AlecTroemel/junk-drawer/README.md

-Everyones got one (usually somewhere in the kitchen). __Junk Drawer__ is a small collection of tools & utils for developing games.
+Everyones got one (usually somewhere in the kitchen). __Junk Drawer__ is a small collection of tools & utils for developing games in the wonderful [Janet Lang](https://janet-lang.org).

 ### Contents: